 In the end, however, it’s all worth it to ensure that, when those quiet weeks suddenly hit, you are prepared to handle it because you just spent an exhausting few weeks earning good money from five different clients.

 If those five clients all, at once, say that they don’t need any work from you for a month, you’ve just earned enough money to survive that month while you quietly search for new clients.

-Spreading yourself out across multiple clients means that the work won’t dry up.
+Spreading yourself across multiple clients means the work won’t dry up.
 If one contract ends or a client goes quiet, you’ve got work and money from the others and a little extra time to hunt, stress-free, for a replacement for the work you just lost.
 While it’s tempting to take a juicy offer of full-time work from one client, consider if it’s worth it if you can’t do anything else on the side.
 Don’t forget to prioritize your work-life balance when possible.

 6) Set Aside Time for Admin

 One of the first, and most important, skills to master as a fledgling freelancer is admin management.
 Admin takes more time than you think.
 It’s also unpaid labour.